mewza/xover/README.md

 P.S.
 Never code just for money only.
 Code becaue you enjoy it!
-Money will (should) come after you find doing what you love... and most important- watch out for the evil gnomes, they are out there!
+Money will (should) come after you find doing what you love... and most important- watch out for the evil gnomes, they are out there to get you!
 You probably already know who THEY are, after the last round of pandemics =)